dfelinto/blender-manual/manual/render/eevee/materials/nodes_support.rst

 -----------

 Ambient Occlusion
-   Sample count is not used.
+   The sample count is not used.

 Camera Data
    Everything is compatible.